astropy/astroquery/docs/gaia/gaia.rst

 2.3.4.
 Uploading table from job
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Al already generated job results (from a query executed in Gaia archive) can be ingested in a
+An already generated *asynchronous* job results (from a query executed in Gaia archive) can be
-table in the user private area.
+ingested in a table in the user private area.

 The following example generates a job in Gaia archive and then, the results are ingested in a
 table named: user_<your_login_name>.'t'<job_id>: